CHiPs44/YetAnotherPicoComputer/10-Inspirations.md

 - <https://github.com/picocomputer>
 - 8 Mhz 65C02 as CPU + 2 supporting Picos for VGA and I/O
 - Interesting concept of the PIX to handle communication between the Picos via PIO
-- Back to an publicly open source project after a blackout period of time
+- Back to an publicly open source project after a blackout period
-- Great features on "GPU" side: 3 layers (bitmap, tilemap, text) with scrolling and "affine" sprites
+- Scanvideo features on "GPU" side: 3 layers (bitmap, tilemap, text) with scrolling and "affine" sprites
 - 8 channels PSG with waveforms and ADSR parameters (january 2024)

 ### __RP2040-PICO-PC__ by __Olimex__